daormar/debasher/rtdocs/source/namespace_example.rst

     # This module reimplements the hello_world process introduced in
     # the Quickstart guide, but naming it "mymodule.hello_world"
     # instead of plain "hello_world".
 A process name can optionally
-    # be qualified with a single "namespace.name" prefix, where both
+    # be qualified with one or more "namespace.name" prefixes (see the
+    # following example for more than one level), where each
-    # "namespace" and "name" follow the usual naming rules (they must
+    # dot-separated part follows the usual naming rules (it must start
-    # start with a letter or underscore, followed by letters, digits
+    # with a letter or underscore, followed by letters, digits or
-    # or underscores).
-This is recommended for modules meant to be
+    # underscores).
+This is recommended for modules meant to be shared
-    # shared with other people, since it prevents the process names
+    # with other people, since it prevents the process names they
-    # they define from colliding with those defined by other DeBasher
+    # define from colliding with those defined by other DeBasher
     # modules.
 See the :ref:`process naming <process-naming>` note in
     # the Implementation Section for details.